Coonti/Coonti/readme.md

 ## Releases

 * 0.1.0 Pine - The initial release.
-* 0.1.1 Pine - Support for widgets
+* 0.1.1 Pine - Support for widgets.
+* 0.1.2 Pine - Support for redirects and a redirect management UI in core.